 If your employer paid education assistance benefits (e.g., reimbursements of tuition), part or all of them may be tax-free.
 You can exclude up to $5,250 per year of the benefits you receive under a qualified educational assistance program.
 But you can't both exclude and deduct the same item, even if it's otherwise deductible.
 In order to qualify, your employer must have established an educational assistance plan that does not discriminate in favor of highly paid employees or owners.
 The exclusion applies to undergraduate level courses other than those involving sports, game, and hobbies.
 The courses do not need to relate to your job.
 The exclusion is available for tuition, fees, books, and supplies but not meals, lodging or transportation.
 And it applies to benefits for graduate-level courses.

 In addition to the exclusion for qualifying education plans, your employer can provide reimbursement for business related courses, including graduate courses.
-If your employer does not reimburse you for these expenses, you may be entitled to deduct them as a miscellaneous itemized deduction subject to the two percent deduction floor.
+Prior to tax year 2018, if your employer did not reimburse you for these expenses, you were entitled to deduct them as a miscellaneous itemized deduction on Schedule A, Itemized Deductions, subject to the two percent deduction floor.
 To qualify, the expense must meet the requirement of your employer or the law or maintain or improve skills in your current job.
 The course must not meet minimum education requirements for your job or qualify you for a new trade or business.

 You may be able to deduct interest on student loans.
 You may also be able to exclude income that you would otherwise have to report if a student loan is canceled.

 Interest Deduction.
 You may deduct student loan interest you pay, including interest paid that's not currently due because payment is deferred.